7+ Different Types of Pilates

 Pilates encourages you to focus on your breath, body movements, and alignment, which can lead to better body awareness and more graceful movement.

-It’s important to note that while there is scientific support for many of these benefits, individual experiences can vary, and it is always good to consult with a healthcare provider before starting a new exercise program, especially if you have any pre-existing health conditions or concerns.
+It’s important to note that while there is scientific support for many of these benefits, individual experiences can vary, and it is always good to consult with a healthcare provider before starting a new exercise program, especially if you have any pre-existing health condition.

 If you’re just starting out, you might try mat pilates just to see if you like it.
 If you are recovering from an injury, you might visit a local pilates studio and speak to the owner or one of the instructors to see if reformer pilates will work better for you.
 Each pilates studio will have a different style of pilates, so you’ll also need to figure out which one works best for your needs.
 Many pilates studios offer a free or discounted first class experience so you can test it out before purchasing a membership or multiple classes.